Skip to main content

 Curvy Paths made of SplineMeshes sometimes lead to overstretching these meshes, which doesn't look natural.
 We plan to add support for a SplineMesh and StaticMesh that contains several variants of the same mesh that represent various shapes (straight, 90-deg-left-turn, 45-deg-right-turn, etc).
 Errant Paths would then pick the variant that best matches the spline curvature, to avoid overstretching the mesh.

-15. Better UI for conditional spawning in PathTemplate blueprints
+17. Better placement of UI for conditional spawning in PathTemplate blueprints

 Currently, to edit a spawn condition for a mesh, user needs to click on the actor in a PathTemplate blueprint.
 Then the list of spawn conditions is displayed in a UI panel.
 We would prefer to show these conditions in mesh details panel or in the viewport.
 We haven't found a way to achieve that yet, but we will be trying to make that UI more intuitive.